WergSerg/TiF/README.md

 # TiFServer
-TiFServer - This is Fanfic
-alfa-version  This is Fanfic server
+Alfa-version  This is Fanfic server

 ## URL
 1. admin/ -admin panel